 However, the perfect message is made up of many different parts, and that message will vary depending on a nearly infinite number of variables (who we’re sending from, who we’re sending to, what title, what industry, what time of day, what time of year, what region, the list goes on…)

-We use RSS feeds as marketing tools to not only make sure our messaging tactics are up to date, but to gain insights into what target prospects are concerned about.
+We use RSS feeds as free marketing tools to not only make sure our messaging tactics are up to date, but to gain insights into what target prospects are concerned about.

 1.Hubspot probably has more articles about online presence, sales strategies, and business growth than there are pages on the Internet.
 Ok, maybe not that many, but their guides to everything business might be the most comprehensive (and free) marketing tool available.
 We’ve come up with dozens of ideas and answered many tough questions just by spending a few minutes on their site.

 You know those nuggets that stay with you?
 Maybe it’s one little blurb that changes the way you think about your strategy or the way you serve your customers.
 I feel like I have one of those breakthroughs every single time I read Copyblogger.
-From productivity to marketing tips and experiments, it’s a resource I go back to again and again.
+From productivity to marketing tips and experiments, it’s a valuable sales resource I go back to again and again.

 If the first two recommendations are the right-brain approach, Kissmetrics brings up the left with a punch.
 Results without pointless, and Kissmetrics’ data driven approach to all of their case studies and articles make content marketing a more accountable, tactical space.
 Subscribe if you not only want to know how it’s done, but how to repeat it, scale it, and measure it.